George Kooymans

 George Jan Kooymans (11 March 1948 – 22 July 2025) was a Dutch guitarist and vocalist.
-He was best known for his work with the Dutch group Golden Earring.
+He was best known as the founder of the Dutch rock group Golden Earring.
 Kooymans wrote "Twilight Zone", the group's only top 10 entry on the U.S. Billboard Hot 100, which hit No. 1 on the Billboard Top Album Tracks chart.

 In 2021, Kooymans announced his retirement from the music business after he was diagnosed with ALS.
 He died four years later.

 Career

 In 1961, Kooymans and his neighbour Rinus Gerritsen formed a rock duo.
 They originally called themselves "The Tornados", but changed their name to "The Golden Earrings" when they learnt of The Tornados, a UK instrumental group who had just had a hit with "Telstar".
 The name "the Golden Earrings" was taken from an instrumental called "Golden Earrings" performed by the British group the Hunters, for whom they served as opening and closing act.
 Initially a pop-rock band with Frans Krassenburg on lead vocals and Jaap Eggermont on drums, the Golden Earrings had a hit with their debut single "Please Go", recorded in 1965.
 After two albums, Barry Hay joined on lead vocals permanently, and by 1970, Sieb Warner had been replaced by Cesar Zuiderwijk, and the principal lineup (that would last for 50 years) was finalised.